 • Rapid flashover procedure to obtain dielectric strength of naturally polluted insulators.

 Hydrophobicity measurements are performed according to IEC TS 62073 and comparatively simple.

 Hydrophobicity transfer (HT) is a measure of a material’s ability to recover hydrophobicity.
 This process is due to diffusion of low molecular weight species (LMW) in the silicone rubber bulk material through the pollution layer to the surface.
 These then encapsulate any pollution particles, including salt.

 Even if the polluted surface appears hydrophilic, part of the pollution layer is penetrated by LMW silicones and effective resistance increases.
 HT is defined as:

 where ASDD is Apparent Salt Deposit Density (or localized ESDD).
 Both ESDD and ASDD are measured with a small cell filled with deionized water where the bottom is the surface of the polluted insulator.
 ASDD is measured initially as current through the cell when the encapsulated pollution has not yet dissolved.
 After 5 minutes, or when current has stabilized, the bottom surface of the cell is scraped with a glass rod to set any encapsulated pollution free.
 This is then the measure of ESDD.

 This parameter provides a good indication of the ability of a composite insulator to recover under different environments.
-A compilation of HT values and their spread for different AC and DC silicone insulators is presented in Figure 2 (high HT is considered > 0.5).
+A compilation of HT values and their spread for different AC and DC silicone insulators is presented in Fig. 3 (high HT is considered > 0.5).